Academic Policies and Regulations for Undergraduate and PBTL

 Undergraduate students admitted to the Teacher Education Program who plan to apply to the PBTL program to complete coursework and/or student teaching must begin and complete the coursework or student teaching within one calendar year from their Bachelor’s graduation.
 If incomplete within one calendar year, students will be exited from the Teacher Education Program and will need to reapply for program entry and meet any new licensure requirements put into place by the Virginia Department of Education.

 PBTL students must take at least two courses (six semester hours) in the PBTL program, one of which must be a methods/instructional strategies course, prior to applying for student teaching.
 Students are expected to remain enrolled continuously from the date of their initial registration for courses until completion of the degree.
 However, because of family emergencies or special situations, students may need to stop registering for new coursework for a semester or two.
 The decision to do so should be made by the student in consultation with the advisor.
 Students who do not enroll in education courses for three consecutive sessions (or one calendar year) are changed to “inactive” status and given an exit date.
 Inactive students who wish to re-enter the program must reapply and must pay a re-enrollment fee of $50 if accepted.
 Records of inactive students who wish to re-enter the program are reviewed for reactivation.
 Certain conditions may be set for re-entry into the program: e.g., if program requirements have changed during the time students were on inactive status, they may have to meet the new requirements.
 Students may also request a Leave of Absence.
-Additional information on the undergraduate Leave of Absence policy may be found in the General Information, Academic Policy and Regulations for Undergraduate Programs, Academic Procedures section of the catalog.
+Additional information on the undergraduate Leave of Absence policy may be found in the General Information, Undergraduate Academic Policy and Regulations section of the catalog.

 Professional Qualities and Dispositional Traits